Wckenny14/EntertainmentHub/README.md

 My first Ruby project is a web application designed for adult use and split into two key themes.

-Theme 1 is a movie database and has been built for all users (no adult specific themes) to browse movies, find where they are avilable to watch and read and add reviews.
+The first theme is a movie database and has been built for all users (no adult specific themes) to browse movies, find where they are avilable to watch and read and add reviews.

 The second theme is around games that I have built in Ruby and wanted to showcase.
-One of the games has an adult theme and should not be used by children.
+One of the games has an adult theme and should not be used with caution.

 ## Models